LandofKatte/Data-Analytics-Portfolio/AirBnB/Readme.md

 - ## Purpose:
   Practice with data sets: excel spreadsheets/data visualizations/pivot tables and dashboards with IBM Cognos\
-  I wanted to compare data from different cities in different countries.
+  I wanted to compare data from different cities in different countries...

   ### Quarterly data for the last year for each region used: